<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Lump-Sum vs. Annuity

-The major downside of the monthly pension are the early and untimely passing of the retiree and joint annuitant.
-This often translates into a reduction in the benefit or the pension ending altogether upon the passing.
-The other downside, it that, unlike Social Security, company pensions rarely contain a COLA (Cost of Living Allowance).
-As a result, with the dollar amount of monthly pension remaining the same throughout retirement, it will lose purchasing power when the rate of inflation increases.
+The major downside of choosing to receive a monthly pension is that benefits are often reduced following the early or untimely passing of the retiree and/or joint annuitant.
+In some cases, the pension ends altogether upon death.
+Additionally, unlike with Social Security, company pensions rarely contain a cost of living allowance (COLA).
+As a result, recieving a fixed dollar amount as a monthly pension payments means that sum will lose purchasing power during the course of your retirement.

 Annuity-Product-1024x546-removebg-preview-1

-Ultimately, the “risk” assessment that should be done to determine whether or not you should take the lump sum or the guaranteed lifetime payments that your company pension offers, depends on what kind of return must be generated on that lump-sum to replicate the payments of the annuity.
-After all, if it would only take a return of 1% to 2% on that lump-sum to create the same monthly pension cash flow stream, there is less risk that you will outlive the lump-sum.
-However, if the pension payments can only be replaced with a higher and much riskier rate of return, there is, in turn, a greater risk those returns won’t manifest and you could run out of money.
+Ultimately, the risk assessment that should be done to determine whether to take guaranteed lifetime payments or the lump sum that your Caterpillar pension offers depends on what kind of return you would need to generate to make your lump sum replicate your annuity payments.
+For instance, if a modest annual return (like 1% or 2%) would create the same cash flow as your monthly pension payments, there is less risk that you will outlive the lump sum.
+However, if the equivalent cash flow requires a higher and riskier rate of return, there's a greater risk that those returns won’t manifest and you could run out of money.

 Interest Rates and Life Expectancy

-Current interest rates, as well as your life expectancy at retirement, have a significant impact on lump sum payouts of defined benefit pension plans.
+Current interest rates, as well as your life expectancy at retirement, have a large impact on lump sum payouts of defined benefit pension plans.

 Rising interest rates have an inverse relationship to pension lump sum values.
-The reverse is also true; decreasing or lower interest rates will increase pension lump sum values.
+The reverse is also true: declining or lower interest rates will typically increase pension lump sum values.
 Interest rates are important for determining your lump sum option within the pension plan.

 image-png-Nov-04-2021-05-38-59-09-PM-1

-By knowing where you stand, you can make a more prudent decision regarding the optimal time to retire, and which pension distribution option meets your needs the best.
+By knowing where you stand, you can make a more prudent decision regarding the optimal time to retire, and which pension distribution option best meets your needs.

 US-Bank-HTML-Your-401k-Plan

-Employees are encouraged to enroll in a 401(k) savings plan right away.
-Caterpillar offers a 401(k) Plan that allows you to save for retirement through pretax or Roth after-tax contributions, company matching contributions and an annual employer contribution.
+Employees in your city, your state are encouraged to enroll in a 401k savings plan right away.
+Caterpillar offers a 401k plan that allows you to save for retirement through pre-tax or Roth after-tax contributions, company matching contributions, and an annual employer contribution.

 You may invest on a before-tax and/or an after-tax basis (regular or Roth) and choose out of seven investment options, with varying degrees of risk.
 You can also roll over pre-tax and Roth amounts from other eligible plans.